M Psychology (Ed & Dev) (Aus)

 Pamela is also one of the founding partners of Think Psychological Services, a leading private psychological practice for children and adults in Singapore.

 Pamela has extensive experience working with children with Autism and other learning difficulties in Australia, Singapore and across Southeast Asia.
-She also works with children to help them cope with school stresses and who may have anxiety and/or depression.
-She is certified to administer a wide range of psychometric assessments for children such as Autism Diagnostic Observation Schedule (ADOS), Autism Diagnostic Interview (ADI-R), Clinical Evaluation of Language Fundamentals, Stanford Binet, WISC and various other abilities tests.
+She also works with children to help them cope with school stresses and who may have anxiety and/or depression, selective mutism, self-harming and obsessive behaviours.
+Pamela employs different therapeutic solutions depending on her client’s needs.
+She is conversant in techniques such as Cognitive Behavioural Therapy, Solution Focused, Behavioral Therapy.
+She is certified to administer a wide range of psychometric assessments for children such as Autism Diagnostic Observation Schedule (ADOS), Autism Diagnostic Interview (ADI-R), Clinical Evaluation of Language Fundamentals, Stanford Binet, WISC, WIAT and various other abilities tests.

-Pamela has been in the field of Applied Behavioural Analysis (ABA) for the past 10 years.
+Pamela has been in the field of Applied Behavioural Analysis (ABA) for the past 15 years.
 She is extensively trained in designing behavioural programs in all areas of development, education and behaviour.
-In addition to providing therapy to children with disabilities, Pamela also supervises Case Supervisors/therapists and oversees implementation of the programs.
+In addition to providing therapy to children with disabilities, Pamela also trains and supervises Case Supervisors/therapists and oversees implementation of the programs.

-Pamela has worked closely with Singapore schools and government agencies where she assessed children with Autism, learning difficulties, attention problems, language difficulties and intellectual disabilities.
-In addition, she has helped successfully integrate many young expat and local children with special needs into the mainstream school system in Singapore (both public and private), in addition to, providing on-going counselling and support services to their families.
+Pamela has worked closely with Singapore Local and International schools and government agencies where she assessed children with Autism, learning difficulties, attention problems, language difficulties and intellectual disabilities.
+In addition, she has helped successfully integrate many young expat and local children with special needs into the mainstream school system in Singapore (both public and private), in addition to, providing on-going counselling and support services to their families and school.

 Pamela is often featured and quoted in Singapore media on topics relating to child development, education and parenting issues.